White-crowned pigeon: Threats and conservation

 A main threat to this species is loss of habitat due to deforestation and habitat degradation.
 The white-crowned pigeon needs two distinct habitats: one for nesting and one for feeding.
 They typically breed in coastal red mangroves (Rhizophora mangle), which continue to be clear-cut for crops such as sugarcane.
 Agriculture and deforestation have become a problem for the species' feeding grounds, typically inland hardwood forests.
 The bird is very skittish, and is known to simply abandon its nest when it is encroached upon.
 In Florida, white-crowned pigeons often feed on the fruit of poisonwood (Metopium toxiferum).
 Unfortunately, this native plant causes severe human dermatitis and is often removed.

 The white-crowned pigeon is also hunted, often illegally, throughout much of its range.
 Although, changes have been made to hunting regulations in the Bahamas, illegal hunting is still a problem for these pigeons.

-Other threats to this species include (in Florida) a major cause of mortality is collision with man-made objects; and pesticide use.
+Other threats to this species in Florida include additional mortality collisions with man-made objects and pesticide use.

-Like the extinct passenger pigeon, this species illustrates a very important principle of conservation biology: it is not always necessary to kill the last pair of a species to force it to extinction.
 These birds are "threatened by the slaughter of nesting birds on its Caribbean breeding grounds"; they may play a vitally important, yet not fully understood, role in the seed dispersal of West Indian flora.